Optimal Designs for 2^k Factorial Experiments with Binary Response

 As expected, the integer-valued optimal allocation $(n_1, \ldots, n_{2^k})'$ is consistent with the proportion-valued allocation $(p_1, \ldots, p_{2^k})'$ for large $n$.
-For small $n$, the algorithm may be used for fractional design problem in Section~\ref{sectionfraction}.
-It should be noted that the exchange algorithm with slight modification is guaranteed to converge to the optimal allocation when searching for proportions but not for integer-valued solutions, especially when $n$ is small compared to $2^k$.
+For small $n$, the algorithm may be used for the fractional design problem in Section~4.
+It should be noted that the exchange algorithm for integer-valued solutions is not guaranteed to converge to the optimal solutions, especially when $n$ is small compared to $2^k$.
+However, when we search for optimal proportions, our algorithm with slight modification is guaranteed to converge (see Supplementary Materials for details).

 In terms of finding optimal proportions, the exchange algorithm produces essentially the same results as the lift-one algorithm, although the former is relatively slower.
 For example, based on 1000 {simulated ${\boldsymbol\beta}$'s from U(-3,3) with logit link and the main-effects model}, the ratio of computational time of the exchange algorithm over the lift-one algorithm is 6.2, 10.2, 16.8, 28.8, 39.5 and 51.3 for $k=2,\ldots,7$ respectively.
 Note that it requires 2.02, 5.38, 19.2, 84.3, 352, and 1245 seconds respectively to finish the 1000 simulations using the lift-one algorithm on a regular PC with 2.26GHz CPU and 2.0G memory.
-As the total number of factors $k$ becomes larger, the computation is more intensive.
-Detailed study of the computational properties of the proposed algorithms is a topic of future research.
+As the total number of factors $k$ becomes large, the computation is more intensive.